-One of the problems after using 1Password for several years is all sensitive information are stored in there.
+After using 1Password for several years, all sensitive information is stored there.
 Yes, from the Windows Live account I’ve never signed in, my brother’s Facebook recovered password that I’ve saved just in case he forgets again, and the router password I’ve configured for my sister.
 It’s no longer just about my accounts.

 Hundred of accounts are stored in my 1Password Primary Vault.
-I skim through them, counting the number of accounts I don’t use in the past year, and in the midst of my reading time, I decide to clean up this old security vault.
+I skim through them, counting the number of accounts I don’t use in the past year, and during my spare time, I decide to clean up this old security vault.

 I’ve been looking for a better way to manage my 1Password saved items.
-The first step is to have separate storage for different type of information.
+The first step is to have separate storage for a different types of information.

 1Password 4 introduces a new storage system known as multiple vaults.
 This new feature allows me to keep my personal and business information separated.

 There are four vaults that I recommend each 1Password user to have.
-The default one, called Primary Vault, along with Business Vault are must-have.
-Additionally, we’ll create an Archive Vault to archive inactive accounts, and Family Vault for the family who can’t store their own information properly.
+The default one, called Primary Vault, along with Business Vault, is a must-have.
+Additionally, you want to create Family Vault for the family members who can’t store manage their logins.

-Like how you used to store items in 1Password, Primary Vault is used to store all your personal information.
-All saved items in here should belong to you and only about you.
-It should be personal, which mean, your business email address shouldn’t be found in this vault.
+Like how you store items in 1Password, Primary Vault is used to store all your personal information.
+Therefore, all saved items in here should belong to you and only about you.
+Also, it should be personal, which means your business email address shouldn’t be found in this vault.

 Audit all your saved login items.
-Sven Fechner on his blog, simplicitybliss, has written a detailed tutorial to create smart folders that filter out saved logins that are not used in the past year.
-Just like him, I recommend you to either delete the unused accounts or move them to this vault.
+Sven Fechner, on his blog, simplicitybliss, has written a detailed tutorial to create smart folders that filter out saved logins that are not used in the past year.
+Like him, I recommend you either delete the unused accounts or move them to this vault.

 Update 2014-03-10 1Password has the feature to copy items between vaults all this time.
 You can find the option in Item » Share » (Your Vault Name).
-Make sure to the delete the items in the original vault to prevent duplicate.
+Make sure to delete the items in the original vault to prevent duplicates.

-Welcome home superhero!
-This place is where all the forgotten passwords shall be recovered.
-This is also one of the reasons why your family treats you as the computer genius.
-Hurry, move all their accounts to this vault and use the naming convention I’ve shown in the fifth paragraph.
+Welcome home, superhero!
+This vault is where all the forgotten passwords shall be recovered.
+This is also one of the reasons why your family treats you as a computer genius.
+So, hurry, move all their accounts to this vault and use the naming convention I’ve shown in the fifth paragraph.

-Switching between vault can be troublesome.
+Switching between vaults can be troublesome.
 To make it easy for you, assign a shortcut to call 1Password mini and press

 Command-Comma (,) to show all the available vaults.
-It’s a great way to change between mode, like only use Business Vault during working hour, or Primary Vault once you’ve returned to home.
+It’s a great way to change between modes, like only using Business Vault during working hours or Primary Vault once you’ve returned home.